 - Put water out for birds, too.
 Even if just a shallow saucer of fresh water, it’ll be appreciated.

 - Don’t feed any food containing chocolate to birds.
 It’s toxic to them.

-No matter what type of feeder(s) you use, if squirrels live in your area they’ll compete for birdseed.
-Most people don’t mind feeding squirrels, if only they’d take a small share.
-Some put out squirrel feeders or scatter seed on the ground in a separate part of the yard, but this only works until the squirrels’ food is gone.
+No matter what type of feeder(s) you use, if squirrels live in your area, they’ll compete for birdseed.
+Most people don’t mind feeding squirrels, if only they weren’t so greedy.
+Some put out squirrel feeders or scatter seed on the ground in a separate part of the yard, but this works only until the squirrels’ food is gone.
 You know where they’re off to after that!

 Or, try this: Mount the feeder on a post at least five feet above the ground and 10 feet away from tree branches and any other perch from which squirrels can launch themselves.
 Also, mount a squirrel baffle on the post to keep them from climbing up.

-Or, hang your feeder from the eave of your house using a very thin wire cut about two feet long.
-If you see squirrels are able to reach it by jumping from the ground or from a tree, hang it higher or move it.
+Or, hang your feeder from the eave of your house using a thin wire cut to about two feet long.
+If you see squirrels can reach it by jumping from the ground or from a tree, then hang it higher or move it.
 If they slide down the wire from the roof, use a thinner wire.
 Even picture-hanger wire may be too thick to discourage the squirrels, but they won’t want to grab .065 diameter or smaller.

 Also, there are many “squirrel-proof” feeders on the market.
 Read online reviews before purchasing, as some have proven to be more effective than others.

 *Top photo: Tim Green / Flickr; cc by 2.0